 To support custom Relay domains and Mutual TLS (mTLS) targets, we needed a way to store the certificates.
 We began to investigate using EFS as a shared file system across our fleet of ECS tasks.
-While EFS would have worked as a low latency, scalable storage engine for certificates, we quickly realized that EFS does not support cross-region replication without the use of AWS DataSync.
-While DataSync would have been able to replicate our data cross region, we needed a lower latency solution.
+While EFS would have worked as a low latency, scalable storage engine for certificates, we quickly realised that EFS does not support cross-region replication without the use of AWS DataSync.
+While DataSync would have been able to replicate our data cross-region, we needed a lower latency solution.

 Core takeaway: Relay uses Dashmap to store its config in memory, and uses AWS S3 to persist TLS and mTLS certificates.

 Similar to E3, Relay needs to maintain an in-memory cache of the most recent Relay configurations as defined by our customers.
 This requires a closed-loop control plane to receive and provision configuration updates across every Relay instance in each region.